ECN230 International Economics

 The student is expected to develop: an understanding of why nations trade and under which conditions trade occurs; knowledge of the role of supply and demand factors in determining the gains from trade; the ability to evaluate the welfare effects of protectionist trade policies, free trade, managed trade, and the economic implications of other forms of government intervention to foster development; and a conceptual framework for evaluating international competitiveness, comparative advantage, and foreign investment and strategic behavior.

 The emphasis is on the microeconomic theory supporting international trade, but there are important macroeconomic problems that are also addressed related to globalization, e.g., the effect of trade on wages and employment, economic issues from labor migration, capital flows and returns to capital owners and laborers, sectoral development and economic growth (manufacturing, agriculture and services), and income inequality among rich and poor nations.
-Economic sustainability is addressed through the lense of policy alternatives (opportunity costs and trade-offs) related to globalization (trade in goods and services and international mobility of labor and capital).
+Economic sustainability is addressed through the lens of policy alternatives (opportunity costs and trade-offs) related to globalization (trade in goods and services and international mobility of labor and capital).

 Learning activities include:

 3. Exercises: there are four problem sets that will be related to the class notes and readings.
 Students are expected to complete these assignments during exercise sessions on the dates assigned by the instructor.
 These assignments are intended to monitor the progress of the class in its understanding of the material.
 These assignments require a passing grade and students can work in groups formed by the instructor.
-The student can choose to work independently and submit the assignment directly to the instructor.
+The student can choose to work independently and submit the assignment directly to the instructor by e-mail.